 Bhutan the Last Shangri-La Tour – 8 Nights 9 Days allows you to explore this tiny Himalayan Kingdom as it is also renowned as The Last Shangri-La.
 This a week-long trip to Bhutan starts with major sightseeing in Thimpu and Paro Valley including Thimpu Dzong, Memorial Chorten, Buddha Point, and travel to Punakha passing through the Dochu-La Pass, observe stunning 108 Choterns.

 On this Bhutan the Last Shangri-La Tour – 8 Nights 9 Days, you will visit stunning Punakha Dzong situated between Mo Chu and Pho Chhu Rivers and visit Gangtery Valley.
 The Gangtey Valley is known as the home of Black-necked cranes during the winter season and also you will explore Trongsa where the famous Trongsa Festivals take place around the year.
-After the exploration around Punakha, Gangtey and Trongsa on this Bhutan the Last Shangri-La Tour – 8 Nights 9 Days, back to the town and end your trip with hiking to stunning Tiger’s nest also known as Takshang Monastery at the elevation of 3180m.
+After the exploration around Punakha, Gangtey, and Trongsa on this Bhutan the Last Shangri-La Tour – 8 Nights 9 Days, back to the town and end your trip with hiking to the stunning Tiger’s nest also known as Takshang Monastery at the elevation of 3180m.